SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 # An Introduction.

-\[pending\]
+In 2015, I started using CentOS 7 which was my first Linux-based distribution.
+When it was released in 2016, I switched to Ubuntu 16.04 LTS.
+Since then, I have upgraded my LTS distro every 2 years.
+Like clockwork, it is time again to upgrade my systems:

-> The purpose of this post is to list the apps and system settings that are installed, or set up, on my local systems.
+> The purpose of this post is to define the installation process for Ubuntu 24.04 LTS, many of the development tools I use, and all of the system utilities I need.

 # The Big Picture.